 A year or two into the marriage, things begin to shift.
 Guy finds keeping up a relationship and providing for a growing household to be overwhelming.
 Because his father was never around, his mother was too controlling (insert childhood issue ______) he doesn’t feel as if he is good enough.
 He uses work, drugs, alcohol, other women, porn, or some other vice to calm these feelings.
 During the process, he pushes his wife further and further away.
 He doesn’t know this will cause divorce, and he isn’t thinking about saving his relationship.
 He is trying to deal with his pain.

 Girl, now a woman, is dealing with her feelings of inadequacy.
 She sees her own emotionally disconnected, alcoholic father in her husband.
 She feels abandoned and not good enough.
 Just like her husband, she fails to realize that childhood issues are at play here.
-Instead of dealing with her inner wounds, the wife blames her husband for the failure of the marriage and files for a divorce.
+Instead of dealing with her inner wounds, the wife blames her husband for the marriage’s failure and files for a divorce.

-When the same thing happens with her second and third marriage, she finally realizes that issues with self may be what causes divorce.
+When the same thing happens with her second and third marriage, she finally realizes that self issues may be what causes divorce.
 It is only then that she seeks help from a professional.

 When we take care of core wounds before getting involved in a serious relationship, we save ourselves heartache down the road.
 That isn’t to say that it is too late if you are already married.
 Working on ourselves is always the best course since it is impossible to change someone else’s behavior.